5 steps to following the UN’s Sustainable Development Goals

 That is the great problem currently facing companies.

 I have always thought that compliance ought to function as an individually tailored practice.
-A major failing at global level is that it has been transformed into a procedure which looks fine on paper and therefore generates an excessive degree of confidence.
+A major failing at a global level is that it has been transformed into a procedure which looks fine on paper and therefore generates an excessive degree of confidence.
 That is where the error lies.